lukasvrenner/rat/README.md

 - Greatly improve argument parsing (create a new library just for that)
 - Add support for argument flags
 - Make code cleaner/more efficient (currently fairly poorly written)

+### License
+This project is licensed under the GNU GPL v3